veronicaeyo/sentiment-analysis/README.md

 •   The message to examine column shows the message on which the Sentimental Analysis needs to be performed

 •   Index column shows the ID value of a tweet

+## Imbalance Target variable

+The Label was imbalanced and SMOTE technique was used to conduct oversampling and undersampling

+## Model Chosen
+Logistic regression was the winner with an f1_score of 0.98 for class = 0 and 0.94 for class = 0.1